 Recovering Legal Costs from Leaseholders

 If the freeholder is going to pursue non-payment of service charges (which is highly likely) then they are going to be responsible for the initial outlay which technically is classed as an administration charge.
-Providing that recovery is reasonable then they can be recouped from the individual or if the landlords legal costs are included in the list of services that they provide they can be recouped as a service charge and apportioned across all leaseholders.
+Providing that recovery is ‘reasonable’ then they can be recovered from the individual or if the legal costs incurred by the freeholder are included in the list of services that they provide, they can be recouped as a service charge and apportioned across all leaseholders.

 More on forfeiture can be read here.

 The First Tier Tribunal (FTT) has some powers to control landlord costs under s20c of the Landlord and Tenant Act 1985 (limitation of service charges: costs of proceedings) such as making a ruling limiting the right of the landlord to pass his costs back to the leaseholders through the next year’s service charge, this is made at the Tribunal’s discretion.
 The leaseholder generally has to win a considerable amount of a case in order to have a chance of getting the landlord’s costs limited.